Weakly-supervised segmentation using inherently-explainable classification models and their application to brain tumour

-On the BraTS dataset, the models show a different trend compared to the first dataset.
-GP-UNet and GP-ShuffleUNet resulted in $0.93$ F1-score, while GP-ReconResNet resulted in $0.92$.
-In terms of accuracy, GP-ShuffleUNet got $0.94$, while GP-UNet and GP-ReconResNet both obtained $0.93$.
-However, both the non-GP baselines resulted in $0.95$ F1-score and accuracy.
-Even though the non-GP models resulted in better scores, it is worth mentioning that the non-GP models are not inherently explainable and do not assist in producing segmentations as the GP-models.
-Table~\ref{Tab:MainResults3} shows the complete results on different metrics.
 The classification performance of these models was further shown using confusion matrices in Fig.~\ref{fig:CM}.
 The accuracy on a subset of the test set considering only the slices for the two tumour classes for the GP-models were compared against other state-of-the-art methods which also have used the BraTS dataset (but different versions), and it can be seen that the GP-models outperform all the other methods, while also being inherently explainable - shown in Table~\ref{Tab:MainResults5}.
 The reason behind considering only LGG and HGG classes in this analysis was that the compared methods only have considered these classes in their analyses.
 It is to be noted, though, that the methods that worked with 3D volumes included the tumour-free slices - part of the volumes but classified the whole volume as LGG or HGG class.